lucchesi-sec/powershell-automation/docfx_project/articles/ARCHITECTURE.md

 - **Scheduled Deployment**: Use Windows Task Scheduler for automated, recurring operations.
 - **CI/CD Integration**: Future plans to integrate documentation and testing into CI/CD pipelines for continuous updates and validation.

 This architecture ensures that the PowerShell Automation Platform remains robust, adaptable, and aligned with production needs for automation, security, and compliance.
+The current implementation provides immediate value through PSAdminCore and targeted scripts, while the planned modular structure will enable greater scalability and maintainability.